 Brunswick real estate is some of the most expensive in Maine, although Brunswick house values don't compare to the most expensive real estate in the U.S.

-Brunswick is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brunswick is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brunswick is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Brunswick who work in office and administrative support (11.23%), teaching (10.39%), and management occupations (9.03%).

 Also of interest is that Brunswick has more people living here who work in computers and math than 95% of the places in the US.